Categories & Criteria

 - Demonstrate how has the rising star contributed to the wider Open Banking, Open Payments or Open Finance sector

-Entries are invited from anyone who identifies as a woman and has made a significant impact in Open Banking, Open Payments or Open Finance sector, and served as a role model for other women in both her own firm and / or the wider industry or her community.
+Entries are invited from anyone who identifies as a woman and has made a significant impact in Open Banking or the Open Finance sector, and served as a role model for other women in both her own firm and / or the wider industry or her community.

 Judges will be looking for entrants to:

-- Provide an overview of their experience and work in Open Banking, Open Payments or Open Finance, including past roles, memberships and third-party organisation roles, and chief accomplishments
+- Provide an overview of their experience and work in Open Banking or Open Finance, including past roles, memberships and third-party organisation roles, and chief accomplishments

 - Demonstrate how and why they are an outstanding leader